Stochastic parallel transport on the Wasserstein space and equivariant diffusions on the group of diffeomorphisms over a closed Riemannian manifold: Finite-dimensional case

 \subsection{Stochastic differential equations on Riemannian manifolds}

 In this subsection we recall some results about stochastic differential equations on Riemannian manifolds.
 The reader is refered to \cite{Elworthy1982}, \cite{Emery89}, \cite{hsu2002stochastic}, \cite{IkedaWatanabe81} or \cite{kunita1997stochastic} for a complete presentation of the theory of stochastic differential equations on manifolds.
 Let $A_0,A_1, \dots, A_N$ be smooth vector fields on a smooth manifold $M$.
-We say that a continuous $M$-valued stochastic process $(X_t)_{t \geq 0}$ is solution to the following Stratonovich's SDE
+A continuous $M$-valued stochastic process $(X_t)_{t \geq 0}$ is said to be solution to the following Stratonovich's SDE

 if for all $f \in \C^\infty(M)$,

 or, in an usual Itô formulation,

 If one wants to study Itô's stochastic differential equations on $M$, a connection on $TM$ is required.
 For instance, if $M$ is a Riemannian manifold, one may consider the Levi-Civita connection $\nabla$ induced by the metric.
 In this case, a continuous $M$-valued stochastic process $(X_t)_{t \geq 0}$ is solution to the following Itô's SDE